Harry Falconer McLean: Dominion Atlantic Railway

-Boswell Mclean Malcolm

 Philanthropy

 McLean frequently handed out cash or cheques to people he encountered, including hotel staff and taxi drivers.
 He made many other private, anonymous donations, which led to him being known as Mr X until his identity was revealed, without his consent.

 Personal life

 McLean lived in Merrickville, Ontario, on the Rideau Canal.
 He was first married to Irene Robertson.
 His second wife was Margaret K. Fitzpatrick, known as Rita, to whom he was married until his death.
+As a lad, I remember sneaking into his property with some pals to see his private Zoo of animals and birds.
+Legend is he was clawed by his mountain lion one day, so he returned to the house, got a rifle, and shot the lion dead.

 Legacy

 A pub in Merrickville, Ontario now bears his name, in addition to an H. F. McLean Road.